NuGet/Home/accepted/2024/supplied-by-platform.md

 A list of package id/versions to be pruned will be provided by the .NET SDK.
 To aid this, a new item type and collect targets will be introduced.

-The `PrunedPackageReference` item will support the following attributes:
+The `PrunePackageReference` item will support the following attributes:

 | Attribute | Explanation |
 |-----------|-------------|
 | Version | A NuGet parsable version.
 The version is consider to the maximum version to be pruned. |

-The collect target will be `CollectPrunedPackageReferences`.
+The collect target will be `CollectPrunePackageReferences`.

 When NuGet sees any of these package ids in the resolution, it'll just skip them and log a message in detailed verbosity, indicating the package has been skipped.
 We may capture some of this information in telemetry to track how often this feature is being used.